se-edu/learningresources/contents/data/nosql/NoSQL.md

 <br>

-### 3. Straightforward expression of relations in data
+### 3. Straightforward Expression of Relations in Data

 The world is full of relations.
 For example, a patient _is related to_ her disease record, just as a customer _is related to_ their shopping cart.